basho/basho_docs/source/languages/en/riakts/developing/python.md

 ---

-You can develop with Riak TS through the Python client.
-This document covers the Python protobuf requests to Riak TS.
+You can develop applications and tools using Riak TS with the Riak Python client.
+This document covers the Python API for Riak TS.

-## Overview
+##Overview

-To use Time Series with the Python client, we've added 5 new operations to the `riak.client.RiakClient` object.
+To use Riak TS with the Python client, we've added 5 new operations to the `riak.client.RiakClient` object.

-The Time Series API is only available through Protocol Buffers and not HTTP, so please set up your Python client accordingly.
+The Riak TS API is only available through Protocol Buffers and not HTTP, so please set up your Python client accordingly.

 ##Prerequisites